CodeCraftsmanRohit/CompleteMernAuthentication_learning/README.md

  step 9 -> add nodemailer.js,we need smtp details to send the mail,use brevo smtp!!

  step 10-> create sendverifyOTP controller function and then verifyEmail controller function

+ step 11-> need a middleware as user is only sending otp but we want userId and otp.(we r getting userdId from token and token is stored in cookie)(need a middleware to do work as a intermediator)

+ step 12-> test send-verify-otp and verify-account api using postman

+ step 13 -> add isAuthenticated controller function